 His decision led to a distinguished, 30-year career in the top executive ranks of the New York Life Insurance Company.
 Beginning as a sales agent, Mark rose to management within three years, leading general offices in New York City and Vermont.
 The promotions continued—to senior vice president of the Northeast Zone in 2004; membership on the company’s Executive Committee in 2007; and executive vice president in 2009.
 When he retired in 2015, Mark was executive vice president in charge of the company’s Insurance and Agency Operation.

 “I loved my job, I loved the company, and I loved the people I worked with,” says Mark.
 “What I realized over the years was how well teaching, and the values I encountered at Manhattan, prepared me for New York Life.”
 To manage, he says, “you have to coach, to motivate others.”
-Equally important is the ethical approach to solving problems that is central to a Manhattan College education.
+Equally important is the ethical approach to solving problems that is central to a Manhattan University education.
 “The same values were paramount at New York Life,” he says.
 “When difficult issues came up, the deciding factor always focused on doing the right thing.”
 Reflecting the company’s emphasis on ethics, Mark notes, Manhattan awarded its 2005 De La Salle Medal to Sy Sternberg, who retired as chairman and CEO of New York Life in 2008.

 Mark saved money by spending two years at Westchester Community College before transferring to Manhattan.
 At the Riverdale campus, he played wide receiver on the club football team.
 “It was a great program,” he recalls.
 “People sometimes ask me why I never joined a fraternity.
 I always tell them that the team was my fraternity.
 We all played together, raised money for expenses—we still see each other.”

 Today, Mark and his wife, Claudia, live in Colchester, VT, where they raised their three children.
 Mark makes time to coach and teach classes at his local high school.
 “I wanted to get back into it while I’m still young and healthy enough,” he says.
 Mark also continues to “give back” to his alma mater.
 In fall 2018, he returned to the Riverdale campus to deliver a lecture on leadership for students in the O’Malley School of Business.
-He and Claudia also generously support a wide variety of initiatives at the College, including the third-floor renovation of De La Salle Hall; the Donald R. Broderick Memorial Scholarship Dinner; and the Annual Fund.
+He and Claudia also generously support a wide variety of initiatives at the University, including the third-floor renovation of De La Salle Hall; the Donald R. Broderick Memorial Scholarship Dinner; and the Annual Fund.

 “No one makes it alone,” says Mark.
-“Along the way, there are people and institutions—like Manhattan College—that help us get where we are.
+“Along the way, there are people and institutions—like Manhattan University—that help us get where we are.
 Claudia and I have been very fortunate, and we believe in showing our gratitude to the places that have had an impact on our lives.
 If you can help others in the process, that’s even better.”

 • Thomas D. O’Malley ’63, ’15 HON